4 iframe Alternatives For Better Content Optimisation

-Since the Panda update you also want to tell Google that you have a variety of good quality content on your pages, and iframes just don’t scream at the bots quite loud enough.
+Ever since the 2011 Panda update, it’s become increasingly vital to show Google that you have a variety of high-quality content on your pages.
+While iframes won’t actually hurt your organic performance, they just don’t scream at the bots quite loud enough.

 What is an iframe?

-The word iframe is shorthand for inline frame.
+The word “iframe” is short for Inline Frame.
 The HTML syntax allows you to easily embed content within your webpage.

 <iframe src=”URL of page you wish to embed”></iframe>